farmerbb/Taskbar/README.md

 ﻿Taskbar puts a start menu and recent apps tray on top of your screen that's accessible at any time, increasing your productivity and turning your Android tablet (or phone) into a real multitasking machine!<br><br>On devices running Android 7.0 Nougat, Taskbar can also launch apps in freeform windows for a PC-like experience!
-No root required!  (see below for instructions)
+No root required!  (see below for instructions)<br><br>Also works great as an Android app launcher for Chromebooks!
+(Be sure to set your Chrome OS shelf to autohide)

 ## Features
 * Start menu - shows you all applications installed on the device, configurable as a list or as a grid